ruthikrajn/Alzheimer-s-Disease-Detection-/README.md

 ---

-## 👥 Team Contributions

-This project was completed collaboratively by:
-- **Sabeen Mustafa (SM)**
-- **Ruthik Raj Nataraja (RRN)**
-- **Yash Rajendra Gaikwad (YG)**

-- Data preprocessing, modeling, training, and evaluation were done collaboratively.
-- All team members contributed equally to the project report and presentation.
-- VGG model was explored as an alternative, but not pursued further.

----

 ## ✅ Conclusion

 This project successfully demonstrates the application of **deep learning and transfer learning** in classifying Alzheimer’s disease stages from MRI images. **EfficientNetB0** achieved outstanding results, showcasing its potential for use in medical diagnostics.
 Our findings highlight the need for continued exploration in this domain to improve accuracy, interpretability, and real-world deployment.